Gold Standard. Silver Bullet.

 - One record contains a patient’s name, address, and SSN, while another contains a patient’s name, phone number, and birthdate

-Because of its fundamental limitation, probabilistic algorithms found in conventional patient matching technologies typically miss 10-20% of matches—leaving EHRs riddled with duplicate records, preventing organizations from assembling complete patient histories, and leading to massive and costly inefficiencies in the revenue cycle.
+Because of their fundamental limitation, the probabilistic algorithms found in conventional patient matching technologies typically miss 10-20% of matches—leaving EHRs riddled with duplicate records, preventing organizations from assembling complete patient histories, and leading to massive and costly inefficiencies in the revenue cycle.

-To compensate, organizations are forced to invest in data quality initiatives, data cleanup exercises, data governance committees, and data stewardship efforts whereby health information management (HIM) staff manually review and remediate matches their EHR or EMPI cannot automatically make on its own.
+To compensate, organizations are forced to invest in data quality initiatives, data cleanup exercises, data governance committees, and data stewardship efforts whereby health information management (HIM) staff manually review and resolve records their EHR or EMPI cannot definitively match but has still flagged as “potential duplicates.”

-Referential Matching technology is a fundamentally different approach
+Referential Matching technology is a completely different approach

-Referential Matching technology is so accurate and so powerful that providers, payers, and HIEs across the country are using it to improve their existing EHR and EMPI matching technologies by automatically resolving 50-75% of those technologies’ toughest matches.
-These are matches that the EHR or EMPI has flagged to be manually remediated by HIM staff because its algorithms cannot resolve them on their own.
+Referential Matching technology is so accurate and so powerful that providers, payers, and HIEs across the country are using it to improve the patient matching of their EHR and EMPI technologies—by using a Referential Matching plug-in to automatically find and resolve missed matches and duplicate records in their EHR or EMPI, including automatically resolving the “potential duplicate records” that the EHR or EMPI has flagged for manual resolution by HIM staff.

 Referential Matching technology is the new gold standard in patient matching